island-lang/island-lang.github.io/README.md

 			break // break out of the loop without advancing the read position else try
 			results += accept
+			// `results` acts similarly to a named return variable
+			// It can be incrementally updated,
+			// However, it can only be read when assigned back to itself
 ```

 ## Abstract and higher-order patterns